-Dethatching – 207 Lawn Care 36 Years Serving Southern Maine
+Dethatching Service by 207 Lawn Care Serving Southern Maine 38 Years!

-Certainly, Dethatching – 207 Lawn Care is a valuable service for encouraging a healthy lawn.
-Moreover; thatch is the matted layer of dead and decaying grass, stems, and roots.
+Certainly, Our dethatching service from 207 Lawn Care is a valuable choice for encouraging the growth of a healthy lawn.
+Additionally; thatch is the matted layer of dead and decaying grass, stems, and roots.
 Grass clippings which are 80% water and decompose quickly, do not contribute to thatch.
-In addition; light thatch is beneficial for lawns, it provides shade for roots and retains moisture.
+Furthermore; light thatch is beneficial for lawns, it provides shade for roots and retains moisture.
 But; larger quantities of matted debris, however, need to be removed before problems occur.

 Need seasons grass cutting service?
 [CLICK HERE]

-If the dead matter is a one-half inch or higher, it interferes with the nutritional needs of the grass.
+If the dead matter is one-half inch or higher, it interferes with the nutritional needs of the grass.
 Furthermore; when a thatch layer is too thick, this will keep water and nutrients from reaching roots.
 And, should this occur, the grass will take on a yellow appearance.
 This change in color is due to the lack of elements such as nitrogen and iron.
 In fact; not only is this damaging to a lawn, but unhealthy grass encourages weed growth.

 Excess of thatch also prevents new grass seeds from reaching the soil to germinate.
-Additionally; these signs are all indicative of excess dead matter, and this calls for dethatching.
+Moreover; these signs are all indicative of excess dead matter, and this calls for dethatching.

 Fast Efficient Removal Of Excess Debris

 Vigorous hand raking of small lawns will remove thatch, but this is labor-intensive.
 However; larger turf areas require power rakes or dethatchers.
 The process has to be correctly timed to avoid damaging new grass plants.
 So; 207 Lawn Care is professionally equipped to handle dethatching of any size lawn.
-Our equipment is a heavy-duty commercial grade, and it is efficient.
+Our equipment is heavy-duty commercial grade, and it is efficient.